KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/Week 2/Challenge/README.md

 # Week 2: Mini challenge

 * In this folder, the student will find the neccessary files for Mini challenge 2.
-* The instruction for this challenge can be found inside the presentation *MCR2_MiniChallenge2*
+* The instruction for this challenge can be found inside the presentation *MCR2_Mini_Challenge2*

 ## Description
-This activity is intended for the student to review the concepts introduced in this week.
+* This challenge is intended for the student to review the concepts introduced in this week.
+* This challenge aims to show the students how the noise and other perturbations affect robotic platforms.

+* Using the simulator developed for the Mini challenge 1, and the different tests to analyse the position uncertainty;  estimate the uncertainty distribution and plot the confidence ellipsoid  for the  Puzzlebot.

 ## Notes